-Amazon is about to become America's second $1 trillion company
+Amazon is now worth $1,000,000,000,000

-Amazon is about to become the second $1 trillion company.
+Amazon has become America's second $1 trillion company.

-Amazon's (AMZN) total value neared $1 trillion on Tuesday, following Apple's ascent into 13-digit territory at the beginning of August.
+Amazon's (AMZN) total market value passed $1 trillion on Tuesday, following Apple's ascent into 13-digit territory at the beginning of August.
 Amazon and Apple now make up more than 8% of the entire value of the S&P 500, according to Howard Silverblatt, senior index analyst for S&P.

-Shares of Amazon were pennies away from the $2,050.27 they needed to reach the $1 trillion valuation.

 A trillion dollars may be an arbitrary threshold, but it's still a remarkable statement of how quickly the 24-year-old company has grown, and the boundless confidence investors have in its future.